Calibrating an Airspeed Sensor¶

 Calibrating the airspeed sensor¶

-The ARSPD_RATIO parameter determines how APM maps the differential pressure from your airspeed sensor into an airspeed value.
+The ARSPD_RATIO parameter determines how ArduPilot maps the differential pressure from your airspeed sensor into an airspeed value.
 The default value is around 2.0, and should give good results for most people.
 The correct value does depend on you having your airspeed sensor well placed on your aircraft, and some users may find they need to calibrate their airspeed sensor by changing ARSPD_RATIO.
 You will find an “Airspeed ratio” setting in the configuration page of the autopilot in your ground station.

 Adjusting ARSPD_RATIO can be done automatically using the automatic calibration feature available from release 2.76 onwards, or manually.
 The procedures for both methods are presented below.